julienhvillemur/data-analytics-power-bi-report378/README.md

 4. Click OK.  ![image](https://github.com/julienhvillemur/data-analytics-power-bi-report378/assets/146137268/defac103-9a00-4658-81dd-d473b4e29549)  ![image](https://github.com/julienhvillemur/data-analytics-power-bi-report378/assets/146137268/48524f0d-aeb6-40cb-a48e-b09b97899da9)
 5. Click orders_db [3], under which click on the orders table to select it.
 6. Click load.  ![image](https://github.com/julienhvillemur/data-analytics-power-bi-report378/assets/146137268/c9ff280f-87cb-4bf0-a9ee-d488a769ff96)

+The Products dimension table is obtained from a local Products.csv file via the Get Data method in Power BI Desktop.
+Follow these steps to import the csv file.
+1. Under the Home tab go to the Data section.
+2. Click 'Get Data'.
+3. Selection 'Text/CSV'.
+4. Find your csv file in the directory and click 'Open'.

 #### Postgres Database
 To access the sales data directly via the Postgres database use an SQL connection application.
 For this example we will use the SQLTools Extension within VSCode as follows: